Who can compete at Diamond State Masters Regatta?

 I missed the registration deadline.
 May I still make an entry?

+Late entries are possible through Regatta Central with an extra $10 late fee.
 If there is space in an appropriate flight, we will make every effort to fit you in.
-Please contact the race director.

 How do I sign my waiver?